shadowusr/ml-course/10 - Logistic regression/README.md

 - Train the logistic regression algorithm using SGD
 - Draw a plot, depicting the method in action
 - Depending on the value of the a posteriori probability, make a plot so that the higher the probability value, the brighter the color becomes
-- Demonstrate the operation of the algorithms implemented above on a single graph
+- Demonstrate the operation of the algorithms implemented above on a single plot
 ### Assignment implementation
 ###### Gradient descent
 The gradient descent technique is a powerful way of optimising stuff.
 Specifically, let's introduce the concept of a loss function: it's a function that takes all points from our dataset and our predicted values and returns some numeric characteristic of how bad our prediction was.